Breakthrough

 Who we’re looking for

-We are looking for a disabled* creative to produce a sample of professional quality work to be distributed by CRIPtic.
-When we talk about disabled people, we mean “people who face disableist [including audist] barriers”, or “people who identify themselves as deaf or disabled – or are identified by others as deaf or disabled in society”.
+*By disabled, we mean “all people who face disableist [including audist or neurotypist] barriers”, or “people who identify themselves as disabled and/or are identified by others as disabled in society”.
 To find out more about what we mean by this, please look at our website.

 What we want to support